-Master X was detained on 8 May 2015 following his birth to parents in immigration detention and has been held in detention for more than two years.
+Master X was detained on 18 June 2015 following his birth to parents in immigration detention and has been held in detention for more than two years with no processing of his protection claims.

 Master X's family was transferred to an RPC and returned to Australia for medical treatment.
-The department advised that because Master X's family arrived after 19 July 2013, the family remains liable for transfer back to an RPC on completion of their treatment.
+The department advised that because Master X's family arrived after 19 July 2013, Master X and his family remain liable for transfer back to an RPC on completion of their treatment.